Maybe your plan isn’t working, or you just want a change because anything is better than how things are currently going.

 - Make reaching your goal a friendly competition.

-Read further at The Best Way To Set Goals And Reach Success in 2017.
+Read further at The Best Way To Set Goals And Reach Success.

 2. Smile more.